 See all the Best Baby Carriers for Travel here

 3. Ergo Baby Carrier – The Ergo Bay Carrier is size adjustable, which means either my husband or I can carry the baby.
 This makes it our go-to carrier for the days we are sight-seeing.
 The Ergo enables you to carry your baby on your front, back or hip which gives you plenty of ways to keep your baby (and your back) happy!

-4. MyLittleSeat Travel High Chair – This is a must-have when travelling to countries where restaurants don't typically have high chairs!
+4. MyLittleSeat Travel High Chair – This is a must-have when travelling to countries where restaurants don’t typically have high chairs!
 We love it as the 5-point harness allows it to attach to the back of most chairs and feels quite safe.
-As a bonus, it packs down really small which makes it easy to bring in your day bag on your daily outings.
+As a bonus, it packs down really small which makes it easy to bring with you on your daily outings.

 Want more info?
 Read our full PeaPod Plus Review

 6. HALO Swaddle SleepSack – Having your baby sleep well is very important to the quality of your trip.
 Experts recommend trying to replicate your baby’s at home sleep situation & routine while on the road.
 We bring the HALO Swaddle SleepSack on our travels as it is a major component of our baby’s sleep routine.
 We have found it helps our baby get a good night’s sleep while on the road.
 We used the Swaddle SleepSack until about 6 months then switched to the HALO SleepSack without the swaddle.

 Don’t miss our post on Getting Baby to Sleep on Vacation!